 What is a Centralized Exchange (CEX)?

-While they never advertise as such, CEXs are asset managers.
+While they never advertise as such, CEXs are essentially asset managers.
 Whenever you trade cryptocurrencies from these platforms, you're transferring financial ownership to the company and trusting that they will use your balance as intended.
 In practice, your money goes to a collective wallet that automatically fulfills everyone's orders.

 We call them custodial wallets.
 Binance, Coinbase, Kraken, KuCoin, eToro, and all CEXs have one.